 Professor Motomura has been published in a number of scholarly journals, including Economic Inquiry, Journal of Sports Economics, Journal of Economic History, and Explorations in Economic History.

 Among the courses he teaches are Economics of Sports, U.S. Economic History, History of World Economic Development, the economics capstone course Seminar in Economic Research, Industrial Organization and both Economic Principles courses.
 He has directed senior theses in Economics and in History.

-Pursuing his love of sports in his spare time, he plays basketball and softball in area leagues, and with his daughter.
+Pursuing his love of sports in his spare time, he plays basketball in area leagues, and with his daughter.